Best Of18 min read

 #9.
 AWeber — Best for Reliability and Deliverability

 AWeber has been around since 1998.
 That's not a flex — it's context.
-The platform has nearly 30 years of deliverability optimization baked into its infrastructure, and inbox placement rates consistently rank among the highest in independent tests.
-For AI businesses in regulated industries or high-stakes communication scenarios, that kind of reliability has real monetary value.
+Nearly 30 years of deliverability optimization is baked into the infrastructure, and inbox placement rates consistently rank among the highest in independent tests.
+For AI businesses in regulated industries or high-stakes communication scenarios, that reliability has real monetary value.
 When your emails actually land in inboxes instead of spam folders, everything else becomes easier.

 The feature set hasn't kept pace with newer competitors, and the interface definitely looks like it knows it.
-But AWeber's AMP for email support (allowing interactive elements inside emails, which is honestly a feature more people should be using), smart designer, and solid autoresponder system still get the job done.
+But AWeber's AMP for email support (allowing interactive elements inside emails — something more people should honestly be using), smart designer, and solid autoresponder system still get the job done.
 It's not the exciting pick — it's the dependable one.

 Key Features: